A Finite-Time Quantum Otto Engine subject to Control Noise and Enhancement Techniques

 Such measurements destroy coherence in the quantum system.
 Therefore, as well as accessing higher-order performance statistics for individual cycles, we are able to compute the role of coherence in the quantum engine by comparing results from projective measurements versus non-invasive expectation values.

 The paper is organised as follows.
-In Section \ref{sec:model} we introduce the engine model under review, including details of the cycle strokes and the existence of a limit cycle.
-Following this, in Section~\ref{subsec:noisyWQ}, we raise the distinction between heat and work for noisy control.
-We then implement methods of performance enhancement within the quantum regime in Section \ref{sec:enhance}, and assess the average performance of the engine with and without such techniques in Section~\ref{sec:avgPerf}.
+In Section~\ref{sec:model} we introduce the engine model under review, including details of the cycle strokes and the existence of a limit cycle.
+We then implement methods of performance enhancement within the quantum regime in Section~\ref{sec:enhance}, and assess the average performance of the engine with and without such techniques in Section~\ref{sec:avgPerf} and over different stroke durations in Section~\ref{sec:durations}.
 Next, we calculate the full probability distribution of an equivalent engine using invasive energy measurements within the cycle.
-From this, we deduce the expected performance and its variance in Section \ref{sec:fluctuations}, before summarising and drawing our conclusions in Section~\ref{sec:conc}.
+From this, we deduce the expected performance and its variance in Section~\ref{sec:fluctuations}, before summarising and drawing our conclusions in Section~\ref{sec:conc}.